pvictordev/chatzen/README.md

 # ChatZen - Chat App

-ChatZen is a modern and user-friendly chat application project.
+Chatzen is a modern and user-friendly chat application project.
 It provides a simple and intuitive platform for users to connect and engage in conversations with their friends and colleagues.

 **Live Demo**: [Chatzen](#)